saurabytes/MonarchMoneyTrendReport/README.md

 * Correct Calendar Year pull-down to only be years of data instead of since 2000

+* Added "Last year YTD" and "This Quarter" to pop-up calendar.

 # Monarch Money Trend Report